queil/rooz/README.md

 ## Limitations

-* Experiment/POC
+* Experiment/POC so may contains traces of bugs, (or even some whole bugs)
 * So far `linux-amd64` only
-* This is my first Rust project (learning the language) so please forgive the code quality here
+* This is my first Rust project (learning the language) so please excuse my the code quality here
+* rooz's `known_hosts` only contains github.com entries
+* Only tested with some alpine and ubuntu images.
+It may work with other distros too.

 ## Install

 ```sh
 curl -sSL https://github.com/queil/rooz/releases/download/v0.6.0/rooz -o ./rooz && chmod +x ./rooz && sudo mv ./rooz /usr/local/bin
 ```

+## Known issues

+* When a volume is first crated Docker automatically populates it from the image (assuming there are any files in the corresponding directory in the image).
+It only happens if the volume is empty.
+So when you try to use a new image for a particular container the volumes won't be updated.
+  It is particularly annoying with the home dir volume as it holds user-specific configurations and may be wildly different from one image to another.
+A workaround could be to drop the home dir volume so that it gets recreated with the new content, however that way we lose things like `.bash_history`.
+To be resolved...

 ## Resources